jgable/hubot-irc-runnable/README.md

 ## Setup

-- Clone this repo to your local machine: `git clone https://github.com/jgable/hubot-irc-runnable && cd hubot-irc-runnable`
+- Clone this repo or download the [latest tag](https://github.com/jgable/hubot-irc-runnable/tags).
 - Install dependencies: `npm install`
 - Change the settings in the `runbot.sh` file to match your situation
 - Run the Bot: `. runbot.sh`